Find out all you need to know about Tusla, DES and Pobal inspections, and compliance.

 Department of Education Early Years Education Focused Inspections

 The Department of Education and Skills (DES) carries out Education Years Education focused Inspections (EYEI) for services who are participating in the ECCE scheme.
 This inspection evaluates the quality, nature and range of appropriateness of educational experience for children attending the free preschool years.
 The inspection is announced to the provider in advance, and is carried out by observation of the inspector in relation to the children’s learning, processes and practices in the educational environment within the early years setting.
+You can find the link to A Guide to Early Years Education Inspection Here.
 A report is then furnished to the service, and these are also published online at the following link.

 In January 2018, the Department of Education and Department of Children and Youth Affairs jointly published a review of the Early Years Education focused Inspections.
 The report of which is available here.

 Pobal is the agency responsible for administering the DCEDIY childcare funding schemes.
 They carry out inspection visits to early years services in receipt of state funding to ensure compliance around the adherence to proscribed conditions of their funding contracts.
 Further information around Pobal’s involvement with Early Childhood Services and funding compliance visits are available here.

 Information on ECCE Compliance can be found here on the Early Years Hive.